Dual SIM Card

 How can I transfer my existing Lucky eSIM to a new Dual SIM device?

 - Transfer your existing Lucky eSIM by visiting a Lucky store.
-Be ready to provide your current eSIM phone number and EID of the new eSIM device you are transferring (this can be found on the box or in the settings of the new Dual SIM Google Pixel; Settings > About phone > SIM status).
+Be ready to provide your current eSIM phone number and EID of the new eSIM device you are transferring (EID can be found on the box or in the settings of your phone).

 If I have a data plan on both lines, which data plan will I use and therefore be billed for?